 - Leverage Best Seller and Buy Box: Popular platforms like Amazon, eBay, and Walmart Marketplace all have best seller and buy box algorithms.
 In order to win the buy box, you need your listing to be the best selling and best priced item.
 Some marketplaces also promote listings that have plenty of stock and affordable shipping rates.
 Once your item is in the buy box, it will be listed first on any relevant search.
 In these crowded marketplaces, being the first item listed can mean all the difference when it comes to beating the competition.

-Once you’ve chosen the perfect products for your inventory management business, consider using strategies.
+Once you’ve chosen the perfect products for your inventory management business, consider using kitting and bundling strategies.
 When you create a kit or bundle, you offer a discount on many interrelated items.
 For example, if your main product is a digital camera, you can offer a bundle of a camera, memory card, case and additional lenses for a discounted price.
 Customers love the option of bundling for many reasons.
 First, it gives your customers an idea of the types of add-ons available for their item.
 Second, it helps them feel like they’re getting a great deal, while also increasing your sales.